What is in this leaflet

 Do not use if seal over bottle opening is broken or missing.

-TENOFOVIR GH 291 mg film coated tablets are oval shaped, biconvex and blue in colour, debossed (indented) on one side with “T1” and plain on other side.
+Tenofovir GH 291 mg film coated tablets are blue coloured, oval shaped, biconvex film-coated tablets debossed (indented) on one side with “T1” and plain on other side.

 - croscarmellose sodium;